-Starting with the first lines, Larkin crafts a narrative that seems to build towards something spectacular.
+Starting with the first lines, Philip Larkin crafts a narrative that seems to build towards something spectacular.
 It reaches that place in the final line; it is a climax of unadulterated happiness and laughter.

 The poem begins with the speaker stating that he is living within a world that is filled with a certain kind of emotional physicality.
 This particular evening is a prime example.
 It is simply perfect, with the “Light,” the “chill,” and the yellow color of the sky.
 It is a depiction of the sunset and all the resulting sights and sounds.

 The world around the speaker is filled with the sound of a bird singing from within the garden.
 It is buried behind layers and layers of laurel bushes but its voice emerges as pure and unadulterated as it could possibly be.
 The speaker describes it as being “Fresh-peeled” as if it has never sung before.
-All of these elements are so strong that they “astonish” and inflict a positive impact on the houses of the neighbourhood.
+All of these elements are so strong that they “astonish” and inflict a positive impact on the houses of the neighborhood.

-In the second half of the poem the speaker is looking forward in time.
+In the second half of the poem, the speaker is looking forward in time.
 He sees the coming spring, and wishes, through the use of repetition, for its swift arrival.
 The narrator continues on to state, using a long metaphor, that the happiness he feels over the arrival of spring is comparable to that which a child feels who sees a reconciliation between adults.
 He does not know why it makes him so giddy and blissfully happy, but it does.

 The peace, joy, and promise of spring rubs off on this speaker and he is returned to a childish state of mind.
 He feeds off of the season as a child feeds off the happiness of its parents.

 Analysis of Coming

 Its fresh-peeled voice

 Astonishing the brickwork.